St. Francis Speaker Series

 St. Francis is proud to welcome world-renowned speakers during Advent and Lent each year.
 It is our intention to continue to apply the eternal truths we find in Christianity and the Gospel to "the swift and varied changes of the world" (Thomas Cranmer).
 We are convinced that an unexamined faith isn't worth believing, and that true faith is always seeking understanding.
 Lectures take place at 6pm on Wednesday evenings in our beautiful sanctuary and are followed by a reception in the narthex.
 Childcare is provided.

-March 22nd at 6pm: Special Surprise Guest
+March 14th at 6pm: Rev. Dr. John Guest

-March 29th at 6pm: Dr. Mark Gignilliat
+March 21st at 6pm: Rev. Dr. Jacob Corzine

 To listen to past lectures, click HERE.